XYZReality/openssl/README.md

 XYZ Reality Build and Install
 =============================
-The pre-built binaries for both Linux x64 and Windows x64 are already added to the XYZ's fork inside the **build** folder, so normally you won't need to build them on your own.
-But in any case if you desire to do so, please just install all necessary prerequisite (mentioned in the the previous section) and then:
+The pre-built binaries for both Linux x64 and Windows x64 are already added to the XYZ's fork and can be found inside the **build** folder, so normally you won't need to build them yourself.
+But in you desire to do so, please just install all necessary prerequisite (mentioned in the the previous section) and then:

 **Windows**